-Arab Bank Group Reports Net Profit Of $748.6 Million For The First Nine Months Of 2024
+ARAB BANK GROUP REPORTS NET PROFIT OF $748.6 MILLION FOR THE FIRST NINE MONTHS OF 2024

 Date

-(MENAFN- Dubai PR Network) Arab bank Group continues to deliver strong financial performance, reporting net income after tax of $748.6 million in the first nine months of this year compared to $630.3 million for the same period last year, with an increase of 19%.
+(MENAFN- Ogilvy) Arab bank Group continues to deliver strong financial performance, reporting net income after tax of $748.6 million in the first nine months of this year compared to $630.3 million for the same period last year, with an increase of 19%.

 The Group’s assets grew by 6% reaching $70.5 billion.
 At constant currency loans grew by 8% to reach $38.3 billion, while deposits grew by 7% to reach $51.9 billion.
 The Group maintained its solid capital base with a total equity of $11.9 billion.